Walking for short distances and turning in lower-limb amputees: a study in low-cost prosthesis users: Introduction

-Another important aspect of daily walking behavior is that people often need to walk along curves or with some turning.
+Effective mobility also requires ability to walk with turning \cite{gailey2002amputee}.
 Indeed, for subjects in one previous study, between 8\% and 50\% of all walking steps in daily life involved turning \cite{glaister2007video}.
-So effective mobility requires ability to walk with turning.
-As a way of quantifying turning ability and as an additional measure of the effectiveness of a prosthetic leg or a physio-therapeutic intervention, here we propose the measurement of preferred speeds while walking in circles of different radii and characterize such walking speeds in unilateral amputees.
-Although such curved walking interventions have been used for other populations \cite{lowry2012contributions,godi2010curved,hess2010walking}, there is less literature on the subject for amputee-walking.
-In healthy non-amputee adults, the tangential speed of walking depends on the curvature of the circle walked: slower walking for smaller circles or higher curvature, explained by the increased energetic cost of walking with turning \cite{BrownThesis2012,BrownSrinivasan2019}.
-Here, we test the hypothesis that walking speeds depend on circle radius in unilateral amputees and whether the prosthesis foot being the outer or inner foot affects circle-walking speeds.
+As a way of quantifying turning ability, here, we propose the measurement of preferred speeds while walking in circles of different radii.
+Here, we characterize such circle walking speeds in unilateral amputees.
+In non-amputee adults, the tangential speed of walking was recently shown to depend on the curvature of the circle walked: slower walking for smaller circles or higher curvature \cite{brown2021unified}.
+This slow-down was explained by the increased energetic cost of walking with turning \cite{brown2021unified}.
+Some curved walking interventions have been considered for other populations \cite{lowry2012contributions,godi2010curved,hess2010walking}.
+The mechanics of amputees walking in a circle has been studied in some detail \cite{segal2011comparison,ventura2011compensatory,shell2017effects}, but the radius dependence of speeds has not previously been characterized.